 Our foremost concern is learner safety, and we approach this in several ways as described by our safety policy.
 This article describes your responsibility for safety as a teacher on Outschool.

-Teacher responsibility for safety
+Teacher Responsibility for Safety

-Regardless of the topic you are teaching or the age group you are working with, you have a responsibility to create a safe online classroom environment.
-For this reason, teachers are required to teach all live classes on Zoom through the Outschool platform.
-While parents are responsible for supervising their kids, we expect that you teach your classes in a way that encourages physical safety, mental wellbeing, and online privacy for all students.
-Poor judgement on safety and privacy can result in teacher restriction and removal.
+While parents (or legal guardians) are responsible for supervising their kids, we expect that you teach your classes in a way that encourages physical safety, mental well-being, and online privacy for all students.
+Poor judgment on safety and privacy can result in teacher restriction and removal.

 Classroom Safety Basics

-- Before running your first class, be fluent in the basic Zoom features you'll use to manage your classroom and respond quickly if safety or behavior problems arise.
+Before running your first class, be fluent in the basic Zoom features you'll use to manage your classroom and respond quickly if safety or behavior problems arise.

-- Ensure that all learners have their video enabled, or if they don’t, that you've interacted with them at least once over video to verify their identity.
-This can be a quick check-in at the beginning of the first class meeting.
-We encourage learners to enable their audio/video during the rest of class to create a more social experience for all learners, but it’s not required (some learners feel safer with video off).
-If you’ve never before seen a learner on video and they’re unable or unwilling to enable their video, please: (1) gently explain our policy, (2) let them know you’ll follow up after class, and (3) remove them from class.
+Ensure that all learners have their video enabled, or if they don’t, that you've interacted with them over video at the beginning of each and every class, to verify their identity.
+Verifying them can be a quick check-in at the beginning of each class meeting, and you must be able to clearly see the learner’s full face to confirm that they are a child.
+Voice recognition is not sufficient and cannot be used in lieu of live camera verification.
+We encourage learners to enable their audio/video throughout the class to create a more social experience for all learners, but it’s not required (some learners feel safer with video off) unless included in your class description before enrollment.
+If a learner enters your classroom and they are unable or unwilling to enable their video, please take the following steps:

 As a teacher, you may encounter situations in which a learner’s behavior merits special attention.
 Perhaps it’s a learner who appears to be a bully (or be bullied), or who behaves inappropriately, or whose behavior suggests trouble at home.
 It’s your responsibility to address learner behavior as part of classroom management, and to ensure a safe and welcoming environment for all learners.